 This page lists the benefits that we are currently delivering and how to find out more about eligibility.

-To find out more about these benefits or to apply for them, please visit mygov.scot/benefits
+Find out more information about benefits and how to apply for them.

 If you would like to find out more or apply for one of our benefits over the phone, you can do this by calling 0800 182 2222.